Architecture of Individuation (AOI)

 - The specific mode by which interiority operates within formally open degrees of freedom

 The second category is not ignorance.
-It is the same epistemic posture that serious physics, serious mathematics, and serious philosophy adopt at their foundations.
-Making it explicit is both intellectually honest and rhetorically strong.
+It is the same epistemic posture serious physics, serious mathematics, and serious philosophy adopt at their foundations.
+Making it explicit is rhetorically and methodologically stronger than concealing it.
 A framework that claims to explain everything invites suspicion; a framework that explains a great deal and names precisely what it cannot explain invites the kind of trust that sustains serious inquiry.

 Conclusion